 — the operative inquiry, framed

 The publishing attorney’s self-stated service area, recited in the 2012 Los Angeles Daily Journal profile reproduced on the firm’s current website at /eviction-kings-orange-county, names “Orange County, Los Angeles County, San Bernardino, and Riverside.”
+The firm’s current homepage subtitle adds “Helping landlords in unprecedented times.”
 The Apartment Journal byline service area extends statewide.
 The audit scope below tracks the firm’s own self-stated reach plus the natural Southern California extension corridor.

 | County | Court system | Audit anchor · rationale |